samtron1412/docs/soc/edu/learning.md

 # Overview

-- 1) Identifying the essence of things, Defining, Describing
+- 1) IDENTIFY important concepts, DEFINE the concepts by YOUR OWN WORDS, DESCRIBE the concepts by YOUR OWN WORDS
     + keywords, concepts, definitions, equations, formulas, theories, theorems, etc.
     + WHATs
-- 2) Elaborating meaning, Reinforcement
+- 2) ELABORATE the meaning and REINFORCE it by practice (homework, exercises, flash cards)
-    + building a whole concept network based on the essence of things
+    + building a whole concept network by connecting with other materials
     + building more enduring memories; the more connections the more stronger memories
     + WHYs and HOWs
-- 3) Evaluating, Explaining, Creating
+- 3) EVALUATE, EXPLAIN, CREATE
     + HOWs
+    + Tests, exam, real problems

 ```ascii
 // (1), (2), (3) interact with each other and reinforce each other